 To study full time at GW during the summer, international students must have an F-1 student visa.
 Full-time enrollment is defined as registration for a minimum of 6 credits for undergraduates or 3 credits for graduates in one 6-week summer session.
 Enrolling in the U.S. Foreign Policy in a Global Era program constitutes a full-time course of study for a 2-week duration.

 For Students Requiring Sponsorship

 GW will sponsor student visas for full-time study in the General Study, Research Experience and U.S. Foreign Policy in a Global Era programs.
 If you are receiving GW sponsorship for the F-1 student visa, you must document that you have sufficient funds to support your studies in order to receive an I-20 form, by submitting the Visa Application and Financial Certificate (PDF).
 This I-20 form must be submitted with your visa application to the U.S. Consulate.

 For Students with Sponsorship by Other Universities

 Students who are enrolled in another US university program on an F-1 visa in spring, and who will continue studying at that same university in fall, can study at GW on their current F-1 visa.
 Students in this situation are eligible to study full time or part time.

 Current F-1 students whose I-20s will expire or whose college/university programs will end before enrolling in the International Summer program must obtain an I-20 from GW for their summer study.

 B-1 & B-2 Visa Process

 Students may not study under a visitor immigration classification if their main purpose for being in the country is to study at the George Washington University for the summer.
-If travel or tourism is the predominant reason for temporarily residing in the U.S., students may take one summer course.
+If travel or tourism is the predominant reason for temporarily residing in the U.S., students may be able to participate in the summer program.
 However, it is recommended that all students study full-time under the F-1 student status.

 Other Visas (J-1, H-1, H-4, etc.)